- THE OAA

 The Council of the Ontario Association of Architects nominates individuals for Honorary Membership based on requests for consideration by members of Council or other members of the profession.

 In accordance with the Regulation, the ‘official’ election of an Honorary Member occurs at the annual meeting of members based on a nomination by the Council.
-Upon election, the individual is invited to attend the OAA annual Celebration of Excellence to be recognized and receive a Certificate of Honorary Membership.
+Upon election, the individual is invited to attend the OAA Conference Recognition Luncheon to be recognized and receive a Certificate of Honorary Membership.

 An Honorary Member is entitled to receive general information issued by the Association and to attend the annual and general meeting of members of the Association, but is not entitled to vote at such meetings.
 If the Honorary Member was previously the holder of a licence, he or she may use the title “architect (retired)”.
 An Honorary Member is also eligible to serve on non-statutory committees and task groups.

 A notice is placed in the January edition of OAA News each year inviting all members to suggest to Council persons who might be appropriate for nomination as Honorary Members.
 A specific deadline will be provided within the notice, which will coincide, with the preparation of materials for the February/March meeting of Council.
 Council members are also invited to suggest individuals for Council’s consideration.

 Required Materials for Submission:

 Suggestions for nomination must include the following items: